ridvandemir/splunk-lab2/README.md

   - Receiving Server> Host/IP: 192.168.2.20, Port:9997
 - I monitored system logs from Windows machine and configured this Universal Forwarder through Deployment Server.

+NOT:
-NOT: As a best practice, when working with the directory/file under $SPLUNK_HOME, we should cahnge the ownership of directory/file from root to splunk/splunkfwd.
+- As a best practice, when working with the directory/file under $SPLUNK_HOME, we should change the ownership of directory/file from root to splunk/splunkfwd.
+- For network logs, it is recommended to use syslog collector to send the logs to Heavy Forwarder.